civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 3. What were the names of the ten congress members who received the most votes and how many votes did each receive?

-4.
+4. What were the names of the ten congress members who received the smallest number of votes and how many votes did each receive?

-5. Now make a list of all the Congress members that got the least number of votes, in ascending order.
-Again, skip the date columns.
+5.

 ###Release 2 : Advanced queries to expose voter fraud